-Atinuke is the author of the new children's picture book Baby Goes to Market.
-Her many other books for kids include the Anna Hibiscus series.
-She grew up in Nigeria and England, and now lives in Wales.
+Atinuke is the author of the children's picture book Baby Goes to Market.
+Her many other books include the Anna Hibiscus series.
+She grew up in Nigeria and England, and she lives in Wales.

 Q: How did you come up with the idea for Baby Goes to Market?

 A: I’d wanted to write a book set in a West African market for years.
 The colour, the noise, the heat, the chaos, the fun, the friendliness.
 Baby Goes to Market captures some of it!
 But the idea actually came in London, looking after my little nephew.

 Q: What do you hope kids take away from the story?